dimitarivanov/bulgarian-elections-opendata/CONTRIBUTING.md

-# Contributing to Bulgarian Elections Open Data
+# Contributing to Bulgarian Elections OpenData

-First off, thank you for considering contributing to Bulgarian Elections Open Data!
+First off, thank you for considering contributing to Bulgarian Elections OpenData!
 It's people like you that help make this data more accessible and useful for everyone.

 ## Code of Conduct